invesdwin/invesdwin-context-integration/README.md

 de.invesdwin.context.integration.webdav.WebdavClientProperties.USERNAME=invesdwin
 de.invesdwin.context.integration.webdav.WebdavClientProperties.PASSWORD=invesdwin
 ```
 - **invesdwin-context-integration-webdav-server**: this is an embedded WebDAV server which is provided by [WebDAV Servlet](https://sourceforge.net/projects/webdav-servlet/).
 It is a simple implementation that also provides support for advanced WebDAV features like file locking.
-As usual you can annotate your tests with `@WebserverTest` when using `invesdwin-context-webserver` to enable the server in your unit tests.
+As usual you can annotate your tests with `@WebserverTest` when using `invesdwin-context-webserver` to enable the server in your unit tests (the context path is <WEBSERVER_BIND_URI>/webdav/... of your embedded web server).
 The following system properties are available:
 ```properties
 # set to clean the server directory regularly of old files, keep empty or unset to disable this feature
 de.invesdwin.context.integration.webdav.server.WebdavServerProperties.PURGE_FILES_OLDER_THAN_DURATION=1 DAYS